 RHAWA believes strongly that education is a key component to owning and managing rental housing, maximizing the return on your investment, and being a community partner.
 The more owners and managers who ethically operate their business with a solid understanding of the law, the better chance we have to limit overreaching regulations imposed by the government.

 The Rental Housing Academy's (RHA) education program is designed to provide independent housing providers, MHC owners, and others in the residential housing industry a foundation of knowledge and skills to help them meet legal responsibilities and succeed in the business.
 RHAWA provides deeply discounted education on rental operations, Residential and Manufactured Housing Landlord-Tenant Acts, property investment, and rental business management.
 Informal discussions and presentations are offered to explore trending issues and targeted topics of interest in the rental housing industry.
 RHA's curriculum is created collaboratively so you receive objective and well-vetted information.
 Our engaging instructors are selected based on tenure in the rental housing business and speaking experience.

 While RHA offers live classes ONLINE, we are proud to offer our members access to our ONDEMAND learning experience, powered by Litmos.
 Litmos, a popular learning management platform, is used by companies and organizations around the world to provide professional training and development to millions.

 - Get Answers Exactly When You Need Them

 All members are provided with a basic education ONDEMAND covering WA State landlord-tenant laws and best practices for rental operations.
-Members can subscribe to the full ONDEMAND Library to access over 60 courses designed specficially for rental housing providers.
-Content is updated regulary, and new topics are added every month.
+Members can subscribe to the full ONDEMAND Library to access over 100 courses designed specifically for rental housing providers.
+Content is updated regularly, and new topics are added every month.

 - Develop Skills + Retain Knowledge